ewpeng/PKUdistances20/README.md

 **Schedule**

-This class meets every Thursday, 8:00am to 09:50am, remotely via Zoom.
+This class meets every Thursday, 8:00am to 09:50am, **remotely via Zoom**.
 Please check the class Slack channel for the link.